emanuelscott3/Fitness-Coach/README.md

 The user will also have to use a weight scale and take pictures through the app of their body to get the most accurate results.
 The users will have access to see how they are progressing by looking at the graphs that will show overall progression:

-* weight
+* Weight
-* body fat percentage
+* Body fat percentage
-* waist measuremeant
+* Waist measuremeant
 * Progress Pictures
-* food consumption
+* Food consumption

 1. All can be tracked:
  * Daily